seequent/pure_interface/README.rst

         return "That's tall" if h.height > 100 else "Not so tall"

 The ``sub_interface_of`` decorator checks that the attributes and methods of the smaller interface match the larger interface.
-If the larger interface is changed and no longer matches the smaller interface then ``InterfaceError`` is raised.
+If the larger interface is changed and no longer matches the smaller interface then ``InterfaceError`` is raised during import.
 Function signatures must match exactly (not just be compatible).
 The decorator will also register the larger interface as a sub-type of the smaller interface (using ``abc.register``) so that ``isinstance(Animal(), IHeight)`` returns ``True``.